-4c: Communicating with Families Unsatisfactory - 1 Basic - 2 Proficient - 3 Distinguished - 4 Teacher communication with families- about the instructional program, about individual students- is sporadic or culturally inappropriate.
+Elements: About instructional programs Unsatisfactory Basic Proficient Distinguished About individual students Engagement of families in instructional programs Teacher communication with families-about the instructional program, about individual students-is sporadic or culturally inappropriate.
 Teacher makes no attempt to engage families in the instructional program.
 Teacher makes sporadic attempts to communicate with families about the instructional program and about the progress of individual students but does not attempt to engage families in the instructional program.
-Communications are oneway and not always appropriate to the cultural norms of those families.
+Communications are one-way and not always appropriate to the cultural norms of those families.
 Teacher communicates frequently with families about the instructional program and conveys information about individual student progress.
 Teacher makes some attempts to engage families in the instructional program.
 Information to families is conveyed in a culturally appropriate manner.
 Teacher's communication with families is frequent and sensitive to cultural traditions, with students contributing to the communication.
 Response to family concerns is handled with professional and cultural sensitivity.
 Teacher's efforts to engage families in the instructional program are frequent and successful.